robynlm/aurel/_sources/index.rst.txt

    rel.data['gxx'] = np.ones((param['Nx'], param['Ny'], param['Nz']))

 and so on for the other components and required quantities.
-In this example $g_{xx} = 1$, but you can pass any numpy array, it can be of numerical relativity simulation data, or a numpy array generated from an analytical expression.
+In this example $g_{xx} = 1$, but you can pass any numpy array;
+it can be of numerical relativity simulation data, or an array generated from an analytical expression.

 Assumptions are made for other core quantities, if these are not valid they should be overwritten at this point, see :ref:`assumed_quantities`.

-With everything defined, you can call any entity listed in the aurel.description list, see :ref:`descriptions_list`.
+With everything defined, you can call any entity listed in the :ref:`descriptions_list` list.
 Just call it as:

 .. code-block:: python